 Because Fannie Mae and Freddie Mac continually purchase mortgages from banks and mortgage companies, lenders have a steady cash source to keep making loans to new borrowers.

 Homeowners with federally backed mortgage loans, like ones that Fannie Mae or Freddie Mac purchased or securitized, can get a forbearance.
-And the Federal Housing Finance Agency (FHFA), which regulates Fannie Mae and Freddie Mac, suspended foreclosures and REO evictions until February 28, 2021.
+And the Federal Housing Finance Agency (FHFA), which regulates Fannie Mae and Freddie Mac, suspended foreclosures and REO evictions because of the coronavirus pandemic.
 The foreclosure moratorium applies to Fannie- and Freddie-backed, single-family mortgages.
 The REO eviction moratorium applies to properties that Fannie Mae or Freddie Mac has acquired through foreclosure or deed in lieu of foreclosure transactions.
 Also, across the country, various states and cities have imposed temporary foreclosure and eviction suspensions.

 Borrowers with Fannie Mae and Freddie Mac loans get access to specific mortgage-relief programs and foreclosure avoidance options.
 One possibility is a Flex Modification, a unique loan modification program for borrowers with GSE-owned loans.
 The Flex Modification program generally lowers an eligible borrower's mortgage payment by around 20%.

 If you received a CARES Act forbearance, you get access to different repayment options, like Flex modifications and other kinds of modifications, when the forbearance expires.

 To learn more about Flex Modifications and other workout options for borrowers with Fannie Mae loans, go to Fannie Mae's Know Your Options website.
 To find out if Fannie Mae owns your mortgage loan, go to www.fanniemae.com/loanlookup or call 800-2Fannie (800-232-6643).
 For more information about Freddie Mac and how it works, go to the Freddie Mac website.
 To find out if Freddie Mac owns your mortgage loan, use Freddie Mac's Loan Lookup tool.